vekatze/neut/book/src/programming-in-neut.md

 The type of `assert ".." { .. }` is `Unit`.

-`assert` checks if given condition is satisfied.
+`assert` checks if a given condition is satisfied.
 If the condition is True, it does nothing.
-Otherwise, it reports that the assertion has failed, and kills the program with exit code `1`.
+Otherwise, it reports that the assertion has failed and kills the program with exit code `1`.

 If you pass `--mode release` to `neut build`, `assert` does nothing.